CowsSayMoo/Lipa/scripts/README.md

 This directory contains automation scripts for various tasks.

+## Endpoint Configuration Script

+The `endpoint-configuration.ps1` script is designed to automate various endpoint configuration and system maintenance tasks, ensuring machines adhere to LIPA's standards.

 ## Package Installation Script

 The `package-installation.ps1` script automates the installation of a predefined list of software packages using a fallback mechanism (winget, Chocolatey, or direct download).